ndrada/vscode-pet/purrgrammer/README.md

-# Purrgrammer: Pomodoro Timer VSCode Extension 🐈
+# Purrgrammer: Pomodoro Timer 🐈

 Pet companion to help you stay productive! <br> <br>
 Enjoy city parallax backgrounds, a standard pomodoro 25/5 timer that meows when time is up & dark mode for my night owl friends.